Benjamin Boakye is an Energy Governance Professional and the Executive Director at the Africa Centre for Energy Policy.

-Charles holds a Master’s degree in Operations Management and a Bachelor’s degree in Mathematics and Statistics, all from the University of Ghana.
+He holds a Master’s degree in Operations Management and a Bachelor’s degree in Mathematics and Statistics from the University of Ghana.

-Alhassan Iddrisu is currently A Consultant at ACEP.
-He has significant experience in social work and Programme development and management, having worked in both the public sector and Civil Society space with over 10 years of work experience.
+Alhassan Iddrisu is currently a Consultant at ACEP.
+He has significant experience in social work and programme development and management, having worked in both the public sector and civil society space for over 10 years.

-He holds a masters degree in Social Work from the University of Ghana, Legon, an L.L.B. from the Mount crest University, Accra and B.A. in Integrated Development Studies from the University for Development Studies, Tamale.
+Alhassan holds a masters degree in Social Work from the University of Ghana, Legon, an L.L.B. from Mount Crest University, Accra, and B.A. in Integrated Development Studies from the University for Development Studies, Tamale.

 Nana Akuamoah Darteh holds a BSc. in Business Administration and ABE/UK Business Management Advance Diploma/Post Graduate.

 Before joining ACEP 2015, Nana Akuamoah Darteh was Teaching Assistant with Accounting Department at Pentecost University College.

 Nana specializes in inventory management, budgeting, customer service management and transactions monitoring when it comes to developing Projects.

 He has a wealth of experience in financial reporting and possesses strong analytical skills that has made him valuable to our team.

 Most importantly, he is a visionary.
 He has the ability to see what others cannot see.

 His advantage has always been being able to have a picture in his mind of exactly the result we intend to achieve.